sridevikaza/f1tenth_lab3/README.md

 ## V. Deliverables and Submission

-**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `wall_follow` package and directly commit and push to the repo Github classroom created for you.
-Your commited code should start and run in simulation smoothly.
+**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `wall_follow` package and directly download the package, compress it in zip format and submit to canvas.

 **Deliverable 2**: Make a screen cast of running your wall following node in the simulation.
 Include a link to the video on YouTube in **`SUBMISSION.md`**.

+**Deliverable 3 (tentative, as a team)**: Make a recording of the run on the actual car following the wall anc completing a lap on a closed loop trajectory formed by reshapable ducts.

 ## VI: Grading Rubric